joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-3-a-single-page-app.md

 ```

 It's a `div`, with some classes attached to it,
-possibly with a click handler attached to it,
+with something else that might be a click handler attached to it,
 and containing the text of the answer.
 Simple.

 The classes are determined by three boolean values: